cyberbotics/webots-doc/guide/using-the-ipr-robot.md

 %end

-The IPR robot is a 6-DOF robotic arm mounted by a gripper composed of 2 rotational fingers.
+The IPR robot is a 6-DOF robotic arm equipped with a gripper composed of 2 rotational fingers.
 It is developed by [Neuronics](http://www.neuronics.be/).
 Four models are supported in Webots: HD6M180, HD6Ms180, HD6M90 and HD6Ms90.